mirkobrombin/go-warp/docs/syncbus.md

 Subscriptions are automatically cleaned up when the context passed to `Subscribe` is done, but can also be explicitly removed via `Unsubscribe`.

+`PublishAndAwait` is used by strong distributed mode to block until a quorum of replicas confirms the invalidation.
+Implementations that cannot report acknowledgements must return `syncbus.ErrQuorumUnsupported`.

 ## In-Memory Bus